An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Analyses of MVM

-\paragraph{MVM Target Extractors \textit{vs.} Downstream Performance.} In Table~\ref{table:mvm-webvid-ic}, we explore different image classification models as the MVM target extractor for SIF, and verify whether stronger image classification model enables better VidL performance.
-We compare ResNet-50~\cite{he2016resnet}, Swin-Tiny/Base/Large~\cite{liu2021swin}, trained on ImageNet-1K (IN1K) or ImageNet-22K (IN-22K)~\cite{deng2009imagenet}.
-Our results suggest that downstream VidL performance is not directly proportional to image classification accuracy.
-However, distilling grid features from Swin architecture is evidently more effective than that from ResNet-50, as Swin models share similar inductive bias as the VideoSwin backbone in \modelname.
+\textbf{MVM Target Extractors \textit{vs.} Downstream Performance.} In Table~\ref{table:mvm-webvid-ic}, we explore different image classification models as the MVM target extractor for SIF, and investigate whether stronger image classification model enables better VidL performance.
+We compare ResNet-50~\cite{he2016resnet}, Swin-Tiny/Base/Large~\cite{liu2021swin}, trained on ImageNet-1K (IN1K) or ImageNet-22K (IN-22K)~\cite{deng2009imagenet}, and summarize the observations below: \begin{itemize}[leftmargin=*, topsep=1pt] \itemsep{-2pt} \item ResNet-50 performs lower than Swin variants.
+Two potential reasons are ($i$) ResNet-50 architecture is very different from VidSwin (\textit{i.e., with different inductive bias}); and ($ii$) the much lower ImageNet performance ($\sim$76 vs. $>$81) suggest the ResNet-50 features are not as strong. \item When the target model shares \textit{similar inductive biases} to the video encoder (\textit{i.e.}, Swin-T/B/L), the downstream performance is \textit{not directly proportional to} ImageNet accuracy, and is overall better than that of Res50.
+This suggests that the architecture design of both target model and video encoder should be similar. \item A key difference between different Swin targets is the feature dimension (768/1024/1568 for Swin-T/B/L), while the video tokens from CT are of size 768.
+Although we project them into the same dimension as the targets, the mismatch may lead to slightly lower performance (with Swin-L especially). \end{itemize} In short, we believe a SIF target model should share similar inductive biases as the video encoder.

-\paragraph{Masking Strategy.} We investigate the effect of different masking strategies in Table~\ref{table:mvm-webvid-m_strategy}, including random masking (RM), blockwise masking (BM), attended masking (AM), and their combinations.
-Below, we introduce each masking strategy in details.
+\textbf{Masking Strategy.} We investigate the effect of different masking strategies in Table~\ref{table:mvm-webvid-m_strategy}, including random masking (RM), blockwise masking (BM), attended masking (AM), and their combinations.